Formation and Evolution of Compact Object Binaries in AGN Disks: Method

-After gas is captured within the Hill's sphere of a binary, a circumbinary disk forms.
-This disk exerts a torque on the binary and changes its separation similar to Type I/II migration, although a consensus is beginning to emerge in recent hydrodynamical simulations that an equal-mass binary is softened, rather than hardened by the presence of a circumbinary gas disk \citep{Miranda17,Tang17,Munoz19,Moody19,Duffell19}.
-We assume that the binary can be hardened by the torque of a circumbinary disk, and the hardening timescale is given as Eq.~(\ref{eq:drdt_typeii}) by substituting $s_j$ into $r_k$,
+Here we consider several prescriptions (Models~3-6).
+In the fiducial model, we follow the conclusions of the earlier semi-analytic studies, and assume that the binary can be hardened by the torque of a circumbinary disk, and the hardening timescale is given as Eq.~(\ref{eq:drdt_typeii}) by substituting $s_j$ into $r_k$,

 Here, we substitute the BH binary component masses for $M_\mathrm{cen}$ and $M_\mathrm{sat}$, and use the angular velocity of the binary in $\Omega$ in Eq.~(\ref{eq:drdt_typeii}).
 If the Toomre parameter of the circumbinary disk satisfies $Q>1$, it is stable against gravitational fragmentation.
 In this case, we calculate the surface density of a circumbinary disk using Eq.~(14) in \citet{Goodman04}, in which we assign the opacity consistently following \citet{Bell94}, and the disk temperature is given by the maximum of Eq.~(13) in \citet{Goodman04} and the temperature of the AGN disk at the position $r_k$.
 We assume that the gas pressure dominates over the radiation pressure for the circumbinary disk, which is a valid approximation for the radial range of the disk ($\gg \sim 10^9~\mathrm{cm}$) we are interested in.
 When $Q<1$, we reduce the surface density of gas disk around a binary to satisfy $Q=1$.